Miami Brain Injury Attorney

 - Memory Loss, Headaches & Mood Swings

 The brain is the center of a person’s feelings and memories.
 When someone suffers a brain injury, he or she may forget old memories (long-term memory loss) or recent ones (short-term).
 In either scenario, a person’s quality of life is drastically affected.
 While brain trauma can affect these memories, it can also affect a person’s current physical and mental feelings.
 The brain can help people determine how they should interact with different outside senses and experiences.
-When the brain receives trauma, it may begin to interact with external stimulus in ways that other people deem “incorrect.”
+When the brain receives trauma, it may begin to interact with the external stimulus in ways that other people deem “incorrect.”
 These different feelings can plague a person, resulting in the person acting differently than their pre-trauma self.

 All of these symptoms can severely impact an individual's quality of life.
 Proper treatment and effective therapy are necessary to lessen the effect; however, it can be difficult to communicate the extent of the injury to a jury because a large majority of these symptoms take place internally.
 A qualified attorney who is thoroughly familiar with brain injuries is needed to communicate a comprehensive, yet detailed, overview of the injury effectively.